-(g) Minors may be taken on probation for three months, and if apprenticed such three months shall count as part of their period of apprenticeship.
-An employer shall within fourteen days of employing a probationer notify the apprenticeship authorities of the employment of such probationer to any of the trades mentioned herein.
+(g) Minors may be taken on probation for three months and if apprenticed such three months shall count as part of their period of apprenticeship.
+An employer shall, within fourteen days of employing a probationer, notify the apprenticeship authorities of the employment of such probationer to any of the trades mentioned herein.

-Wages.
+Wages,

-(a) The minimum weekly rates of wage for apprentices shall be the under-mentioned percentages of the contemporaneous needs basic wage, and in addition thereto the constant and war loadings specified, and in all contracts of apprenticeship hereafter made the employer shall covenant to pay wages of not less than such rates.
+(h) The minimum weekly rates of wages for apprentices shall be the undermentioned percentages of the contemporaneous basic wage and in addition thereto, the war loadings specified, and in all contracts of apprenticeship hereafter made the employer shall covenant to pay wages of not less than such rates.